raeeceip/raeeceip/README.md

 - 👋 Hi, I’m @raeeceip
 - 👀 I’m a psychology major interested in neuropsychology, artificial intelligence and machine learning
-- 🌱 I’m currently learning  React, bootstrap and django frameworks
+- 🌱 I’m currently learning  React, Bootstrap and Django frameworks
-- 💞️ I’m looking to collaborate on web develoment projects
+- 💞️ I’m looking to collaborate on Frontend projects
 - 📫 How to reach me: Email @chiboguchisomu@gmail.com
 ---
 ## :hammer_and_wrench: Languages and Tools